Barn United F.C.: History

 When Barn United formed in 1954, the club set up its home ground adjacent to Carrick Rangers' Taylor Avenue home.
 United joined the Northern Amateur League as a junior club in 1955, before being elevated to intermediate status in 1961.
 The two clubs shared a friendly rivalry up to the 1970s and both performed well.
 But in 1976, Carrick shocked the senior Irish clubs when they won the Irish Cup.
 By 1983, Carrick was playing senior football.

 Barn United found new rivals in Islandmagee with the teams meeting annually to play for a trophy.
 But the fixture was marred by a series of on-field incidents and trouble between the opposing fans.
-The teams still meet in league and cup matches (their last two meetings being in the 2008/09 Premier division) but the trophy matches are no longer played.
+The teams still meet in league and cup matches but the trophy matches are no longer played.

 The club's current facilities at Haslett Park are basic but does feature a social club, which was opened in 1981 by Rangers player and Northern Ireland international John McClelland.
 There is also a covered stand called the Gary "Gee" McKee stand which can seat 70 fans.
 Barn fans often refer to themselves as "barnies" or "barnyarts".
-The new manager for the 19/20 season is David "wakies" wakeham and the captain will be Matthew "the slug" Bingham.